20 remote work tips to help employees stay productive and engaged

 9. Prioritize mental health and well-being

 You can’t pour from an empty cup — especially when the cup is running five Zooms deep.
-Offer access to mental health tools, encourage real lunch breaks, and talk openly about burnout.
-Employee wellness shouldn’t be whispered about.
-A healthy team is a high-performing team (and a lot more fun to work with).
+Encourage employees to take breaks, respect boundaries, and speak openly about workload and job burnout.
+Supporting well-being isn’t a perk — it’s part of building a resilient, high-performing team.

 10. Promote social connections